deepika-prasath-kumar/grade10java/README.md

-# perfectnos to find perfect numbers
+# jan to sep practise programs